 A confronting and dynamic live theatre and movement performance, examining the prejudices, discrimination and stigma experienced by people living with HIV.
 A series of provocations on the Stigma of HIV/AIDS, shared from lived experiences.
 Seamlessly blending dance and acting in their expressive portrayal of the often voiceless community.
 This work contains full frontal nudity and sex scenes.
 S_T_I_G_M_A

+confronts self-hatred imposed by mass culture, and the ignorance of the ill-informed and commercial media.
 Stigma relates to a strong feeling of disapproval that people unfairly have in response to a particular issue.
 People living with HIV experience this daily, especially when traversing the realm of intimate and sexual connections.
 S_T_I_G_M_A

+with key HIV researchers from the Peter Doherty Institute for Infection and Immunity, HIV community members and leaders in the Melbourne theatre community.
 Produced by Devize Co, In partnership with La Mama Theatre, Science Gallery, University of Melbourne, Victorian Aids Council, Living Positive Victoria, Positive Women Victoria and The Space Dance Centre.

 Dance theatre, like most hybrid forms, is a doubly difficult beast to master, and Darren Vizer impresses with the clarity and intricacy of its art. – Plunge Melbourne Fringe 2015